Life thru a Lens

-Life thru a Lens is the debut solo studio album by English singer-songwriter Robbie Williams.
-It was Williams' first solo album following his departure from Take That.
-Released on 29 September 1997 through Chrysalis Records, it is influenced by Britpop, a departure from the poppier tone of music Take That employed.
+Life Thru A Lens is the debut solo album by English singer-songwriter Robbie Williams following his departure from Take That.
+Released on 29 September 1997 through Chrysalis Records, the album is influenced by Britpop, a departure from the poppier tone of the music Take That employed.
 The album's working name was The Show-Off Must Go On.

-The album's first three singles, "Old Before I Die", "Lazy Days" and "South of the Border" (the only single to miss the top 10), were all moderate successes, but it was the fourth single "Angels" which catapulted Williams to international fame as a solo artist.
-Peaking at number 4, it has sold over 1 million copies in the UK and is his biggest-selling single to date.
-Fifth and final single "Let Me Entertain You" reached number three, becoming the album's third top-5 hit.
-"Freedom," Robbie's first solo success, a cover of George Michael's 1990 hit, is not featured on the album.
+The album's first three singles, "Old Before I Die", "Lazy Days" and "South of the Border", were all moderate successes, but it was the fourth single "Angels" which catapulted Williams to international fame as a solo artist.
+Peaking at number four, it has sold over one million copies in the UK and is his best-selling single to date.
+The fifth and final single "Let Me Entertain You" reached number three.
+"Freedom", Williams' first solo single, a cover of George Michael's 1990 hit, is not featured on the album.

 Life thru a Lens debuted at number 11 on the UK Albums Chart and initially remained in the lower regions, but, upon the chart success of "Angels", it began steadily climbing and finally reached number one in April 1998, five months after its release.
-Though never selling more than 60,000 copies in a single week, the album has sold over 2,094,000 copies as of November 2013, making it Williams' fourth-best-selling studio album and fifth-best-seller overall.
+Though never selling more than 60,000 copies in a single week, the album sold over 2,094,000 copies by November 2013, making it Williams' fourth-best-selling studio album and fifth-best-seller when considering Greatest Hits (2004).

+The album cover art, a photograph of Williams at the centre of a crowd of photographers, was created by Andy Earl.
+In 2024, the cover was altered to a chimpanzee depiction of Williams for the theatrical poster of his biopic, Better Man.

 Recording and music

 After trying hard to find his own sound during a period of personal upheaval, Williams began recordings for the album at London's Maison Rouge studios in March 1997, shortly after his introduction to Guy Chambers.
-The title track, "Life thru a Lens" was written about his then girlfriend Jacqueline Hampton-Smith who was a socialite.
-It is often mistakenly attributed to Tara Palmer Tompkinson, but they did not date until 2006.
+The title track, "Life thru a Lens", was written about his then-girlfriend Jacqueline Hamilton-Smith, who was a socialite.
+It is often mistakenly attributed to Tara Palmer-Tompkinson, but they did not date until 2006.
 "Ego a Go Go" was written about Gary Barlow, "South of the Border" discusses Kate Moss, and "Baby Girl Window" was inspired by Samantha Beckinsale and her late father, actor Richard Beckinsale.
 "One of God's Better People" and "Angels" were inspired by Williams' mother, Jan.
 Hidden track "Hello, Sir" is a poem that takes a dig at one of Williams' former teachers.
 Williams reprised part of the poem on the 1 Giant Leap song "My Culture".

-The sound of the album is influenced by Britpop, especially bands such as Oasis, a direction his former Take That bandmate Mark Owen had also chosen to pursue on his debut album Green Man (1996).
-John Bush of AllMusic said that Life thru a Lens "continually betrays overt influences from Oasis and other Britpop stars, but triumphs nevertheless due to gorgeous production, Williams' irresistible personality, and the overall flavor of outrageous, utterly enjoyable pop music."
+John Bush of AllMusic wrote that Life thru a Lens "continually betrays overt influences from Oasis and other Britpop stars", a direction his former Take That bandmate Mark Owen had also chosen to pursue on his first solo album Green Man (1996).
+The album's music has also been characterised as power pop.